A Spectral sequence for polynomially bounded cohomology: Bornologies

-Our main use for nets is the following from \cite{H}: \begin{thm} Let $E$ and $F$ be convex bornological spaces such that $E$ is complete and $F$ has a net.
-Every bounded linear bijection $v:F \rightarrow E$ is a bornological isomorphism. \end{thm}
+Our interest in nets is the following analogue of the open-mapping theorem. \begin{thm}[{ \cite[p61]{H} }] Let $E$ and $F$ be convex bornological spaces such that $E$ is complete and $F$ has a net.
+Every bounded linear bijection $v:F \to E$ is a bornological isomorphism. \end{thm}

-Let $V$ and $W$ be bornological vector spaces.
-The complete projective bornological tensor product $V \btensor W$ is given by the following universal property: For any complete bornological vector space $X$, a jointly bounded linear map $V \times W \rightarrow X$ extends uniquely to a bounded map $V \btensor W \rightarrow X$.
-Unlike the complete topological projective tensor product on the category of locally compact vector spaces, this bornological tensor product admits an adjoint.